saikirangurijal/cloudcentersuite/Content/Databases/GoogleSQL/README_Master.md

 Python script :

-- install_setup.py: The script will installs necessary python packages also invokes external life cycle action.
+- install_setup.py: The script will install necessary python packages also invokes external life cycle action.

 - google_sql.py : The script will invoke the creation and deletion service based on user selection type (MYSQL/POSTGRESQL) using google management client.